Rewilding Patagonia: A Conversation with Kris Tompkins

 Kris Tompkins is the president and co-founder of Tompkins Conservation.
 A truly inspiring visionary, Kris has committed the past three decades to protecting and restoring wild beauty and biodiversity by creating national parks, restoring wildlife, cultivating activism, and fostering economic vitality as a result of conservation.
 Through Tompkins Conservation and its offspring nonprofits, Rewilding Chile and Rewilding Argentina, she has helped to create or expand 15 national parks, totaling 14.8 million acres, in Chile and Argentina, and is working to bring back species that have gone locally or nationally extinct, such as the jaguar, red-and-green macaw, and giant river otters in Northeast Argentina, and Darwin’s rheas and extremely endangered huemul deer in Chile.

-GeoEx has worked closely with Kris and Rewilding Chile to create our new 40th anniversary Giving Back journey, Patagonia’s Untamed Landscapes, designed to celebrate and directly benefit the organization’s work.
-I recently was thrilled to speak with Kris about how she initially fell under the spell of Patagonia, how her efforts have evolved over three decades, and how she views the role of tourism in supporting and furthering conservation and community preservation.
+GeoEx worked closely with Kris and Rewilding Chile to create our 40th anniversary Giving Back journey, Patagonia’s Untamed Landscapes, designed to celebrate and directly benefit the organization’s work.
+I was thrilled to speak with Kris about how she initially fell under the spell of Patagonia, how her efforts have evolved over three decades, and how she views the role of tourism in supporting and furthering conservation and community preservation.

 I hope you enjoy our conversation!
 (A transcript follows after the video.)